xaviatourtravel/xavira/docs/06-product-laws.md

 Work should come to the user.

-Navigation is for exploration.
+Navigation exists for exploration.

 Not execution.

 ---

-## D017
+## D018

 Work Before Data.